eswan18/ethanswan.com/content/posts/2025/2025-04-23-tool-lifecycle-trap/index.md

 And a lot of teams would prefer not to use them.

 But that's because project management systems usually aren't "tools" in the sense I've used the word until now.
-The purpose of project management systems, and similar software, is to enable *leadership* to oversee progress throughout the organization.
+The purpose of project management systems, and similar software, isn't really to enable individual contributors; it's to enable *leadership* to oversee their progress.

 So yes, you can and probably should mandate them, along with any other systems that are in place for an organizational purpose beyond employee enablement.